-BEJA is the main town of the Baixa Alentejo (Lower Alentejo), though its population only numbers around 30,000.
-Its inland position means that it’s frequently the hottest place in Portugal, something to bear in mind if you plan a visit during the summer months.
+Beja is the main town of the Baixa Alentejo (Lower Alentejo), though its population only numbers around 35,000.
+Weather-wise, its inland position means that it’s frequently the hottest place in Portugal, something to bear in mind if you plan a visit during the summer months.
 Once past the modern suburbs, you’ll find a laidback old quarter with a historic convent and an impressive castle dating from the thirteenth century.
 You can take in the sights in the compact historic centre in half a day, though it’s not a bad night’s stopover in any case, with plenty of good cafés and restaurants.

 The Torre de Menagem is made entirely from marble and is an impressive spectacle when visiting the grounds of Castelo de Beja.
 Amongst other monuments, churches and musuems, Beja has plenty to do if you are interested in history.
 Roman ruins and Moorish castles from Arab rule are present in Beja, showing a clear run through of Portugals everchanging history from invaders.
 Other top sites include Convento de Nossa de Senhora da Conceicao, hospital da Misericordia and Museum Jorge Vieria.
 If all else fails, strolling around the old quarter and stopping off in cafes is a pleasant way to spend an afternoon.

 Castelo de Beja, Portugal © Cezary Wojtkowski / Shutterstock